img 6670

 I’m on an attempted roll, so join me as I repair and service this beautiful vintage Pioneer PL-11 idler drive turntable.

 That’s right, another article, it’s madness here @ Liquid Audio!
-In the interests of bringing you things you may not have seen before and not just epic high-end gear either, let’s look at a beautiful turntable I’ve just finished bringing back to life, this gorgeous Pioneer PL-11 idler drive deck from around 1970.
+In the interests of bringing you equipment you may not have seen before, and not just high-end gear either, let’s look at a beautiful turntable I’ve just finished bringing back to life, this gorgeous Pioneer PL-11 idler drive deck from around 1970.
 Hint: If you are looking for an affordable idler drive deck, this could be perfect.

 Pioneer PL-11